paraglider-project/paraglider/CONTRIBUTING.md

 This section lists the prerequisites for working with the repository.
 Most contributors should start with the basic prerequisites.
 Depending on the task you need to perform, you may need to install more tools.

+We also provide a [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) for working with this repository without installing prerequisites.
+Keep reading for instructions.

 ### Operating system

 We support developing on macOS, Linux and Windows with [WSL](https://docs.microsoft.com/windows/wsl/install).